surge-synthesizer/shortcircuit-xt/src/Sprints.md

   - microgate db_to_linear hack
   - microgate hold units
   - Bipolar doesn't mean centered at 0!
 Fix the knob render
+- Implement the memory pool more intelligently
+- Remove a processor-allocate-in-place option and instead static assert size
 - Then: Mod Matrix expand some more
 - Then: Add a zone by sample revisit especially filters borked on add
 - Voice Design for real and zone level modulators